A Brief History of the Drug War

 In 1994, Nadelmann founded The Lindesmith Center as the first U.S. project of George Soros’ Open Society Institute.
 In 2000, the growing Center merged with the Drug Policy Foundation to create the Drug Policy Alliance.

-The Pendulum is Shifting – Slowly – Toward Sensible Drug Policy
+The New Millenium: The Pendulum Shifts – Slowly – Toward Sensible Drug Policy

 George W. Bush arrived in the White House as the drug war was running out of steam – yet he allocated more money than ever to it.
 His drug czar, John Walters, zealously focused on marijuana and launched a major campaign to promote student drug testing.
 While rates of illicit drug use remained constant, overdose fatalities rose rapidly.